Bottle Typing/Diagnostic Shapes

 Each of the pictured bottles has a relatively short description and explanation including estimated dates or date ranges for that type bottle and links to other view pictures of the bottle.
 Additional links to images of similar bottles are also frequently included.

 The array of references used to support the conclusions and estimates found here - including the listed dating ranges - are noted.
-Additional information and estimates are based on the empirical observations of the author over almost 40 years of experience; this is often but not always noted.
+Additional information and estimates are based on the empirical observations of the author over 50 years of experience; this is often but not always noted.